Noise-Resilient Group Testing: Limitations and Constructions: Preliminaries

 Intuitively, the definition states that two measurements are allowed to be confused only if they are produced from close vectors.
 In particular, an $(e_0, e_1, e'_0, e'_1)$-correcting matrix gives a group testing scheme that reconstructs the sparse vector up to $e'_0$ false positives and $e'_1$ false negatives even in the presence of $e_0$ false positives and $e_1$ false negatives in the measurement outcome.

 Under this notation, unique decoding would be possible using an $(e_0, e_1, 0, 0)$-correcting matrix if the amount of measurement errors is bounded by at most $e_0$ false positives and $e_1$ false negatives.
-However, when $e'_0+e'_1$ is positive, decoding may require a bounded amount of ambiguity, namely, up to $e'_0$ false positives and $e'_1$ false negatives in the decoded sequence.
-In the combinatorics literature, the special case of $(0,0,0,0)$-correcting matrices is known as \emph{$d$-superimposed codes} or \emph{$d$-separable matrices} and is closely related to the notions of \emph{$d$-cover-free families} and \emph{$d$-disjunct} matrices (cf.\ \cite{ref:groupTesting} for precise definitions).
+However, when $e'_0+e'_1$ is positive, decoding may result in a bounded amount of ambiguity, namely, up to $e'_0$ false positives and $e'_1$ false negatives in the decoded sequence.

+The special case of $(0,0,0,0)$-correcting matrices is equivalent to what known in the combinatorics literature as \emph{$d$-superimposed codes} or \emph{$d$-separable matrices} and is closely related (in fact, equivalent up to an additive constant in the parameter $d$) to the notions of \emph{$d$-cover-free families} and \emph{$d$-disjunct} matrices (as discussed in the introduction; cf.\ \cite{ref:groupTesting} for precise definitions).
 Also, $(0,0,e'_0,0)$-correcting matrices are related to the notion of \emph{selectors} in \cite{ref:DBGV05} and \emph{resolvable matrices} in \cite{ref:EGH07}.

+The basic combinatorial tools that we use in this work are the notions of randomness condensers and extractors.
+Here we briefly review the essential definitions related to these objects.
+A detailed treatment of these notions can be found in the standard theoretical computer science literature, and in particular, the book by Arora and Barak~\cite{ref:AB09}.

+The \emph{min-entropy} of a distribution $\cX$ over a finite support $S$ is given by where $\Pr_\cX(x)$ is the probability that $\cX$ assigns to $x$, and the logarithm is to base $2$.

+The \emph{statistical distance} of two distributions $\cX$ and $\cY$ defined over the same finite space $S$ is given by which is half the $\ell_1$ distance of the two distributions when regarded as vectors of probabilities over $S$.
+Two distributions $\cX$ and $\cY$ are said to be $\eps$-close if their statistical distance is at most $\eps$.

+We will use the shorthand $\U_n$ for the uniform distribution on $\zo^n$, and $X \sim \cX$ for a random variable $X$ drawn from a distribution $\cX$.
+The notions of randomness condenser and extractor are defined as follows.